gamesbook/pyprototypr/docs/manual.rst

     SyntaxError: invalid syntax

-This is where you have left out a comma after the "r1" (the caret symbol "^" tries to point to where it thinks the error is happening).
+This is where you have left out a comma after the "r1" (the caret symbol "^" tries to point to the place where it thinks the error is happening but it may not always be accurate).

 Another example::